1. Home

 Pre-Socratics Denied a Distinction Between Natural & Supernatural:

-When Thales said "all things are full of gods," he wasn't so much singing the swansong of mythographers or rationalizing myth as breaking new ground by, in Michael Grant's words, "... implicitly denying that any distinction between natural and supernatural could be legitimately envisaged."
-The most significant contributions of the Pre-Socratics were their rational, scientific approach and belief in a naturally ordered world.
+When the Pre-Socratic philosopher Thales (of eclipse fame) said "all things are full of gods," he wasn't so much singing the swan song of mythographers or rationalizing myth.
+No, he was breaking new ground by, in Michael Grant's words, "... implicitly denying that any distinction between natural and supernatural could be legitimately envisaged."

 As Barnes points out, just because the Pre-Socratics were rational, and presented supportive arguments, doesn't mean they were right.
 They couldn't possibly all be right, anyway, since much of their writing consists in pointing out inconsistencies of their predecessors' paradigms.